openwdl/wdl/tests/README.md

 </details>
 ````

-All examples are written as a single WDL file.
+Each example is written to a single WDL file.

 The file name is of the form `<target>.wdl`, where `target` is the name of the workflow or task within the example that should be executed by the test framework.